Sounding Childhood

 Morning has Broken

-"Morning has Broken" has text written by English children's author Eleanor Farjeon for the 1931 edition Songs of Praise edited by hymnologist and Anglican priest Percy Dearmer who asked her for a morning song for the volume.
-He selected the Scottish tune "Bunessan" to which she set her new text.
-It is therefore not a folksong per se, but the tune is an old folktune.
-The tune is lilting and light, and the choir learned it in two parts.
+The text of "Morning has Broken" was written by English children's author Eleanor Farjeon for the 1931 edition Songs of Praise edited by hymnologist and Anglican priest Percy Dearmer, who asked her for a morning song for the volume.
+He selected the Scottish tune "Bunessan" to which she set her new text; thus, this is not a folksong per se, but it is set to an old folk tune.
+This tune is lilting and light, and some of the choir members learned the harmonic line, too, so as to sing it in two parts.
 The words create a lovely recollection on a new morning and the FIRST morning in Eden.
-Always there is a parallel between the singer's garden and the holy garden "where His [Jesus'] feet pass"; a morning that is "mine" and was/is existing in a spiritual sense.
-Both contexts should solicit praise: "Praise with election, praise every morning."
-The double meaning of "God's recreation"--is God re-creating or is it God's recreation?--gives food for thought in the last line:
+There is also a parallel made between the singer's garden and the holy garden "where His [Jesus'] feet pass"; a morning that is "mine" and was/is existing in a spiritual sense.
+Both contexts should solicit praise: "Praise with elation, praise every morning."
+The double meaning of "God's recreation"--is God re-creating or is it God's recreation [enjoyment]?--gives food for thought in the last line:

 Morning has broken like the first morning,